Learning Heuristics for Transit Network Design and Improvement with Deep Reinforcement Learning: Benchmark Experiments

 \subsubsection{Effect of number of samples}

-We note that over the course of the evolutionary algorithm, with our parameter settings $B=10, IT=400, E=10$, a total of $B \times IT \times E = 40,000$ different transit networks are considered.
+Over the course of the evolutionary algorithm with our parameter settings $(B=10, IT=400, E=10)$, a total of $B \times IT \times E = 40,000$ different transit networks are considered.
 By comparison, LC-100 only considers 100 networks.
-NEA's superiority to LC-100 may partly be due to its considering more networks.
-To test this, we ran LC-40k, in which we sample $40,000$ networks from the learned-construction algorithm, and pick the lowest-cost network.
-Comparing LC-100 and LC-40k in \autoref{fig:40k}, we see that across all three cities and all values of $\alpha$, LC-40k performs very similarly to LC-100, improving on it only slightly in comparison with the larger improvements given by EA or NEA.
-From this we conclude that the number of networks considered is not on its own an important factor in EA's and NEA's performance: much more important is the evolutionary algorithm that guides the search of possible networks.
+To test how much of NEA's superiority to LC-100 is due to this difference, we repeated our experiments with the LC-40k algorithm, which is the same as LC-100 except that it samples $40,000$ networks from the learned-construction procedure instead of $100$.

+Comparing LC-100 and LC-40k in \autoref{fig:40k}, we see that across all three cities and all values of $\alpha$, LC-40k improves on LC-100 only slightly by comparison with EA or NEA.
+From this we conclude that the number of networks considered is not the main cause of EA's and NEA's advantage over LC-100: the evolutionary algorithm itself makes most of the difference.